Having a good swing can be a life saver for parents with a fussy newborn. But not all babies like the swing, so purchasing one can be a bit risky.

 - Dimensions: 33 x 34 x 43 inches

 - Max Weight Recs: 30 pounds

-But what makes it truly great and at the top of my list, is that for nearly the identical cost to other swings, it comes with some nifty features that could come in handy that other swings don’t have.
+But what makes it truly great is that for nearly the exact same cost as other swings, it comes with some nifty features that many other swings don’t have such as:

 - The seat comes off the stand and can be used as a portable rocker.
 (One caveat: some reviews on Amazon said the rocker was heavy and wasn’t used very often, yet others sung its praises and considered it to be the feature that truly “made” the swing fantastic.)

 - A vibrating seat motion that comes in two speeds.
 It’s yet another tool in the box when it comes to calming a fussy baby.
 I know my own baby liked the gentle shaking motion that happened to come with her bouncer, so I’m sold on the vibration feature.